NOTICE: NAMI programs should not be used to replace the

 professional before making any decision regarding treatment of

 Program is a 12-session course for family caregivers of

 individuals with severe mental illnesses.
 The course, which was

 implemented in Yolo County in 1997, is taught by trained family

-well-being.
+participants.
 Family-to-Family classes are offered in hundreds of

 communities across the country, in two Canadian provinces, Puerto Rico